sjtrny/gaia/README.md

 Gaia provides the following data:
 - Ambient Lux
-- Temperature
+- Local Temperature (near device)
-- Humidity
+- Local Humidity
-- Pressure
+- Local Pressure
-- Gas Resistance (Air Quality)
+- Local Gas Resistance (Air Quality)
+- Remote Temperature (away from device)

 Two I2C sensor are used to collect this data:
 - VEML770 (ambient lux)
-- BME680 (everything else)
+- BME680 (local readings)
+- DS18B20 waterproof (remote temp)

+Temperature and Humidity are displayed on an Adafruit LCD.

 Gaia runs on [ESPHome](https://esphome.io).
 See `gaia.yml`  for the configuration of the device.

+## AdaFruit RGB LCD Shield

+ESPHome does not have an official component for the AdaFruit RB LCD Sheild so I have written a component for it which you can find in the `custom_components`  folder.

 ## VEML7700 Support

-ESPHome does not have native support for the VEMl7700 device, so I have written a small device wrapper `veml7700.h`, which leverages the "Adafruit VEML7700 Library".
+ESPHome does not have an official component for the VEMl7700 device, so I have written a small device wrapper `veml7700.h`, which leverages the "Adafruit VEML7700 Library".

 ## Parts List